 Welcome to our Website.
-The question most people ask is; how can you we get involved in the surveys or support the education programme?
+The question most people ask is; how can we get involved in the surveys or support the education programme?

-On this website you will find out some of the things we do including; Research, Education, removing harmful marine debris and campaigning to increase our Marine Protection areas.
-Seasearch is our principal project and it makes scuba diving and exploring the seabed a lot of fun and much more rewarding.
+On this website you will find out some of the things we do including Research, Education, removing harmful marine debris and campaigning to increase our Marine Protection areas.
+Seasearch is our principal project.
+It makes scuba diving and exploring the seabed a lot of fun and much more rewarding.
 You might like to see the Butterfield Marine Watch Tank or get the Team to visit your school to support your Education programme.
 In 2021 we launched the Butterfield Marine Watch Bioblitz, allowing schools the opportunity to visit the inter-tidal areas with our team of marine scientists.
 2022 will hopefully allow us to support more schools and community groups.